geolonia/shootbot/README.md

 $ shootbot https://example.com/ --viewports 1200,320
 ```

-And also you can specify height of viewport like following.
+You also can specify height of viewport like following.

 ```
 $ shootbot https://example.com/ --viewports 1200x800,320